gandhisamay/pricing-panel/README.md

-# Pricing-Panel
+# Pricing Panel

-A web page designed for pricing schemes of a programming software
+A web-page for different prices according to various package selected for the software.